aave-starknet-project/aave-starknet-bridge/README.md

     * bridging the staticATokens to and from L2.
 Minting and burning ETHStaticATokens on message from L1.
     * bridging rewAAVE token back to L1
     * updating `rewards_index` for each ETHStaticAToken on message from L1
-  * `rewAAVE` - a very basic ERC20 to represent the rewards on L2
+  * `rewAAVE` - an ERC20 representing the rewards on L2
   *  `proxy` - a generic implementation of a proxy in starknet

 ## ETHStaticATokens on L2